polothil/pokemon-app/README.md

 # Instructions to run the app

-1. Download the zip file
+1. Download the zip file/clone the project
 2. Open the project folder in a code editor
 3. Open the terminal/git-bash (go to the project folder) and run the command "npm i".
 This will install all dependencies.
 4. Once all dependencies are installed, run "npm start" to start the app.